 - 1 set x 15 reps each side (increase by 1 rep every 2 days)

-This is a basic standing shoulder press using dumbbells.
+But you can just do the standing shoulder press using dumbbells.
 Note: The link shows a one-arm press but for the exercise, use two dumbbells and a neutral grip.

 Again, Sandow believed that this exercise opens up the chest and improves mobility.